hajarlaanaya/airbnb-clone-project/README.md

 ### 📈 Admin Dashboard *(optional)*
 An interface for admins to manage users, properties, and transactions.
 It provides insights and allows moderation when needed.

+## 🔐 API Security

+Securing the backend APIs is a critical component of the Airbnb Clone project.
+The following measures are implemented to ensure the safety of user data and the integrity of the platform:

+### ✅ Authentication
+Only registered users can access certain endpoints.
+Token-based authentication (e.g., JWT) ensures that each request is from a verified user.

+**Why it matters**: Prevents unauthorized access to personal and sensitive data.

+---

+### ✅ Authorization
+Role-based access control ensures that users only perform actions permitted to their role (e.g., hosts can create listings, guests can book).

+**Why it matters**: Prevents users from accessing or modifying data they shouldn't.

+---

+### ✅ Rate Limiting
+Limits the number of requests a user or IP can make within a time frame to prevent abuse and denial-of-service attacks.

+**Why it matters**: Protects the server from overload and malicious activity.

+---

+### ✅ Input Validation & Sanitization
+All inputs from users are validated and sanitized to prevent SQL injection and other attacks.

+**Why it matters**: Ensures database integrity and prevents security breaches.

+---

+### ✅ HTTPS/SSL
+All communications between clients and the server are encrypted using HTTPS.

+**Why it matters**: Protects data in transit, especially sensitive information like login credentials and payment details.

+## 🔄 CI/CD Pipeline

+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of building, testing, and deploying code.
+They help ensure that changes pushed to the repository are automatically validated and deployed with minimal human intervention.

+### 📌 Why CI/CD is Important:
+- Ensures code quality by running automated tests before deployment.
+- Speeds up the development process with automatic builds and deployments.
+- Reduces human error and increases reliability of deployments.
+- Enables faster feedback and more agile development workflows.

+### 🛠️ Tools Used:
+- **GitHub Actions**: Automates workflows directly from the GitHub repository (e.g., run tests, lint code, deploy on push).
+- **Docker**: Ensures consistency across development, testing, and production environments by containerizing the application.
+- **Heroku / AWS / Netlify** *(optional)*: For hosting and deployment depending on the tech stack.